energypool/ocs-inventory-charts/README.md

 Within the ingress annotations, configure the cluster-issuer and ingress.class.
 If you want to authorize only specific IPs or ranges, adjust the whitelist-source-range.

-Lastly, set up the username and password for basic authentication.

 ## Values

 Key | Description | Default